hpca-uji/convGemm/README.md

-convGemmNHWC
+convGemm
 ============

-The convGemmNHWC library performs the convolution operation using an implicit im2row or im2col over a GEMM operation with matrices in either the NHWC or NCHW format, respectively.
+The convGemm library performs the convolution operation using an implicit im2row or im2col over a GEMM operation with matrices in either the NHWC or NCHW format, respectively.

 Compilation and installation
 ----------------------------

-To compile and install the convGemmNHWC library, the BLIS library should be installed on the system following the next
+To compile and install the convGemm library, the BLIS library should be installed on the system following the next
 structure:

     BLIS_INSTALL_PREFIX
     |-- include/blis/blis.h
     `-- lib/libblis.so

-Once the BLIS library is installed, the next commands should be executed to compile and install the convGemmNHWC
+Once the BLIS library is installed, the next commands should be executed to compile and install the convGemm
 library:

 ```shell